Anar-Framework/anar-keycloak-theme/README.md

 1. cd to keycloak/themes directory
 2. git clone or wget and untar this repo, renaming the directory to anar-keycloak-theme
-3. Rename the directory name
+3. Rename the directory name to Anar